Monster (Gabbie Hanna song)

 "Monster" is a song recorded by American Internet personality and singer Gabbie Hanna.
 It was independently released for digital download on October 26, 2018, simultaneously with its encore titled "Monster (Reborn)".
 Both tracks were written by Hanna and Some Randoms, while production was solely handled by the latter.
 The lyrics of "Monster" explore the theme of losing friends and self-analysis, and the song prominently features Hanna belting.

 A double music video for "Monster" and "Monster (Reborn)" was uploaded to the singer's YouTube channel on the same day as the single's digital release and was directed by Ryan Parma.
 The video features her chasing a little girl into a house located in the woods at night, eventually setting it on fire and dousing herself in gasoline, hinting at Hanna's suicide.
 Commercially, "Monster" experienced minor success in the United States, peaking at number 19 on the Billboard Pop Digital Songs chart.
 In December 2018, Hanna became the center of a viral internet meme due to an interview with Genius she conducted earlier that year.
-During her interview, she performed excerpts of "Monster" a capella, prompting several users to create satirical videos where her vocals were replaced by various sounds.
+During her interview, she performed excerpts of "Monster" a cappella, prompting several users to create satirical videos where her vocals were replaced by various sounds.
 Hanna performed "Monster" and "Monster (Reborn)" at the First Inaugural Patreon Assembly on November 2, 2019.